Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-A sudden sneeze, teary eyes and some nasal discharge . . .
-While cats have been known for many years to have 9 lives, it may be hard to accept that felines may come down with the sniffles just as humans do.
-Better known in veterinary offices as URI's, a short acronym for "Upper Respiratory Infections" cats and especially kittens are very vulnerable to this condition particularly when living cluttered together such as in shelters and catteries.
+A sudden sneeze, teary eyes, and some nasal discharge . . .
+While cats have been known for many years to have nine lives, they can still come down with the sniffles just like humans do.
+Cats and especially kittens are very vulnerable to upper respiratory infections (better known in veterinary offices as URIs), especially when living together in large groups such as in shelters and catteries.

-Transmission of Upper Respitary Infections in Cats
+Transmission of Upper Respiratory Infections in Cats

-As mentioned, in order to come down with a URI cats must be living together.
+As mentioned, in order to come down with a URI, cats must be living together.
 Just as humans are more prone to colds and the flu when working in small office spaces or traveling in airplanes, cats develop them when in close contact with other cats.
 The most common method of transmission is through sneezes and shared water and food bowls.
 Stress also plays a major role since it lowers a cat's immune response.
 It is not uncommon for a cat to come down with a URI a week after being spayed or neutered.

 Cats are capable of transmitting the virus from several weeks to months after exhibiting symptoms depending on the type of virus.
-It is best therefore, to keep the affected cat isolated from other cats at this point.
+It is best, therefore, to keep the affected cat isolated from other cats at this point.

-Symptoms of Upper Respiratory Infection in Cats
+URI Symptoms in Cats

 Treatment of Upper Respiratory Infections in Cats